stevemar/ibmcloud-nuke/README.md

 # ibmcloud-nuke

-The goal of this project is to delete all resources in your IBM Cloud account, _with great conviction and impunity_. :smile:
+The goal of this project is to delete all resources in your IBM Cloud account, _with great conviction and impunity_. 😠 (To save you from charges) 💰

 The project itself is just a shell script that is required be run by an authenticated IBM Cloud user.
 The shell script will find and delete the following resources: